If you want to learn more about Mike Tyson push-ups, then you’ve come to the right place!

 This push-up variation works a lot of your body simultaneously and is a tough exercise to perform correctly.

-What Muscles Do Mike Tyson Push-Ups Work?
+Mike Tyson Push-Ups Muscles Worked

 As the movement is so big throughout Mike Tyson push-ups, a lot of work is needed to be done by multiple muscle groups.